MuhammedAcada/SALES-RETAIL-DASHBOARD/README.md

 Documentation of Sales Retail Dataset analyses with Power BI
 ![Sales Retail](News.jfif)
 # Introduction
-After a break from data analytics due to school workload, I'm back with another project to get myself back on track.
-I explored a Sales Retail dataset to extract actionable insights for stakeholders.
-I was excited to work on this project as it requires both Business Intelligence and Financial Analysis skills (Statement of Profit and Loss) which I have a background in.
+After taking a break from data analytics due to academic obligations, I recently completed a Sales Retail dataset analysis project that allowed me to utilize my expertise in both Business Intelligence and Financial Analysis, specifically in the Statement of Profit and Loss.
+Extracting actionable insights for the stakeholders was a fulfilling experience, and I am glad to have enhanced my data analytics skills through this project.

 ## Business Task
 1. To identify the top-selling products and categories